-\subsection{Values via weak $\betac$ steps}
+\subsection{Values via Weak $\betac$ Steps}

-The factorization results allow us to prove that $\wredbc$-steps suffice to return a value.
-This is an immediate consequence of surface factorization (\Cref{thm:sfactorization}), $\ii$ postponement (\Cref{thm:i_postponement}), and weak factorization (\Cref{prop:weak_fact}), and the fact that internal steps, $\ii$ steps, and $\sigma$ steps cannot produce $!$-terms.
+Thanks to factorization, we can prove that $\wredbc$ steps suffice to return a value.
+This is an immediate consequence of surface factorization plus $\ii$ postponement (\Cref{cor:i_postponement}), and weak factorization (\Cref{prop:weak_fact}), and the fact that non-weak steps, $\ii$ steps, and $\sigma$ steps cannot produce $!$-terms.